justramle/apriori_algorithm_frequent_Itemset/README.md

 1. Step 1: Finding frequent 1-itemset(L1) and k-itemset

 Initialize a map to count the support of 1-itemset

-For each item in transaction
+For each item in transaction\
-    Increment each item
+&nbsp;&nbsp;Increment each item

 Initialize a vector to store frequent 1-itemset(L1)